tBaxter/questions-for-employers/README.md

 How is the office space physically organized?

 Other
-How often do you offer above asking?
-Can I speak with someone who got such an offer?
 What do you wish you had known when you joined this company?
 Why did you choose to join this company?
 What's the single biggest issue or problem facing the team/department/company?"
 What's currently being done to address it?